apache/flink/docs/content/docs/concepts/glossary.md

 Application](#flink-application).
 The lifetime of the [Flink Cluster](#flink-cluster) is bound to the lifetime of the Flink Application.

+#### Asynchronous Snapshotting

+A form of [snapshotting](#snapshot) that doesn't impede the ongoing stream processing by allowing an operator to continue processing while it stores its state snapshot, effectively letting the state snapshots happen asynchronously in the background.

 #### At-least-once

+A fault-tolerance guarantee and data delivery approach where multiple attempts are made at delivering an event such that at least one succeeds.
+This guarantees that nothing is lost, but you may experience duplicated results.

 #### At-most-once

+A data delivery approach where each event is delivered zero or one times.
+There is lower latency but events may be lost.

 #### Backpressure

+A situation where a system is receiving data at a higher rate than it can process during a temporary load spike.

+#### Barrier alignment

+For providing exactly-once guarantees, Flink aligns the streams at operators that receive multiple input streams, so that the snapshot will reflect the state resulting from consuming events from both input streams up to (but not past) both barriers.

 #### Batch processing

+When the processing and analysis happens on a set of data that have already been stored over a period of time.
+The results are usually not available in real-time.
+Flink executes batch programs as a special case of streaming programs.

 #### Bounded streams